snorre-k/idrive-docker/README.md

 docker exec -it idrive bash
 ./account_setting.pl
 ```
 Now you login and specify the basic settings.
+For me this worked best:
+- `Create new Backup Location`
+- `Enter your Backup Location` - enter a name - do no keep empty
+- `Do you want to login as ...: y` - otherwise you have to login again afterwords with `./login.pl` or `./account_setting.pl`

 For more information have a look at the [IDrive documentation](https://www.idrive.com/readme).
 The login and settings are stored persistent in the volume.

 ## Backup configuration